CumulusNetworks/docs/content/cumulus-linux-511/Whats-New/_index.md

 If you use Linux commands to configure the switch, read the following information before you upgrade to Cumulus Linux 5.11.0 or later.
 {{%/notice%}}

 Cumulus Linux includes a default NVUE `startup.yaml` file.
 In addition, NVUE configuration auto save is enabled by default.
-As a result, Cumulus Linux overrides any manual changes to Linux configuration files on the switch when:
-- The switch reboots after upgrade
-- You change the cumulus account password with the Linux `passwd` command.
+As a result, Cumulus Linux overwrites any manual changes to Linux configuration files on the switch when the switch reboots after upgrade or you change the `cumulus` user account password with the Linux `passwd` command.

 {{%notice note%}}
 These issues occur only if you use Linux commands to configure the switch.
 If you use NVUE commands to configure the switch, these issues do not occur and no action is needed.
 {{%/notice%}}

-{{< tabs "TabID232 ">}}
-{{< tab "Switch Reboot">}}

-To prevent Cumulus Linux from overriding manual changes to the Linux configuration files when the switch reboots:
+To prevent Cumulus Linux from overwriting manual changes to the Linux configuration files when the switch reboots or when changing the `cumulus` user account password with the `passwd` command, follow the steps below **before** you upgrade to 5.11.0 or later, or after a new binary image installation:

-1. **Before** you upgrade to 5.11.0 or later, or after a new binary image installation, disable NVUE auto save:
+1. Disable NVUE auto save:

    ```
    cumulus@switch:~$ nv set system config auto-save state disabled